lee2sman/p4va-spring2019/week5/README.md

 # Homework

 Finish your Drawing Tool
-- see [../week4/] for the list of final project requirements.
+- see [week 4 notes](../week4/) for the list of final project requirements.

 ## Resource